Philadelphia Election Riot: Aftermath

 William Allen was widely blamed for the riots and, thus, the riot politically benefitted the Quakers, who did better in the coming elections, as the Anglican's Proprietary Party lost the election in a landslide.
 Reports show that many voters had altered their original ballots, crossing out their original vote for the Proprietary Party and instead voting for the Quaker Party.

 Fifty-four sailors and party leaders were jailed.
 Allen, the Proprietary leader, in an effort to clear his name, sued one of the Quaker leaders for claiming that Allen had planned the assault.
 The matter was turned over to the Quaker-led Assembly (over Allen's objections) for investigation.
 The Assembly cast the investigation as the result of public outcry, when it is likely none truly existed.
-After questioning forty-nine witnesses, most of whom were Quakers and included none of the sailors.
-The Assembly ruled that Allen, his business partner, the mayor, and two others (all Anglicans) should be investigated for being negligent in their duties and subverting the Pennsylvania Charter.
+After questioning forty-nine witnesses, most of whom were Quakers and included none of the sailors, the Assembly ruled that Allen, his business partner, the mayor, and two others (all Anglicans) should be investigated for being negligent in their duties and subverting the Pennsylvania Charter.
 Allen was ruled the instigator of the riot.
 After months of investigation, they turned the matter over to the Quaker-controlled Supreme Court.

-The Governor, an Anglican, stated that the city's Mayor's Court had jurisdiction, meaning the Recorder, Alderman, and Mayor (all Anglicans) would hear the case.
-The Assembly protested that the Mayor was one of the accused and would be hearing his own case.
+Governor George Thomas, an Anglican, stated that the city's Mayor's Court had jurisdiction, meaning the Recorder, Aldermen, and Mayor Clement Plumsted (all Anglicans) would hear the case.
+The Assembly protested that these parties could not hear the case because they were among the accused.
 Eventually, a Quaker-devised compromise was reached.
 Charges were withdrawn, as was the original slander suit, and steps were taken to define election procedures and prevent future riots.

 The Philadelphia Election Riot, along with other riots taking place during the same time period in cities like New York and Boston, are important in examining the American Revolution.
 Riots taking place in these cities represented a radical change in the way that citizens interacted with their government.
 "This transformation involved quiescent lower-class elements; the organization of political clubs, caucuses, and tickets; the employment of political literature and inflammatory political rhetoric as never before; the involvement of the clergy and churches in politics; and the organization of mobs and violence for political purposes."